UCL-DSS/amex-hack/README.md

 ## Theme

+1.  ***Supporting American Express's travel business*** (E.g. better, more relevant deals with travel partners)
+    1.  ***Possible Solution A***: a travel dashboard using data from Lonely Planet for American Express so that American Express can leverage the data to customise their deals better to benefit both their partner and their customers
+    2.  ***Possible Solution B***: Analysing a list of top locations from Lonely Planet E.g. more streamlined ways of showing travel offers Solution: a chatbot with the consumers to assist people with coming up with their travel plans, by showing them current / future travel deals American Express currently has with their partners
+2.   ***Supporting American Express’s partnerships with small businesses*** (E.g. tailoring partnerships to consumer spending habits)
+    -   ***Possible Solution***: Coming up with an algorithm to sort current offers with merchants by relevance to the consumer
+3.  ***Support American Express’s user security*** (E.g. More intuitive logging in approach, including various authentication techniques.)
+    -   ***Possible Solution***: Students will come up with a better link to Apple ID biometric system to log in to the user interface.
+4.  ***Any*** ***FinTech*** related technical solutions that the teams would like to implement.

-The teams are expected to propose any ***FinTech*** solutions and implement a *Proof of Concept* or *Technical Deliverable* (a *Working Prototype*) of that particular solution.
+The teams are expected to implement a *Proof of Concept* or *Technical Deliverable* (a *Working Prototype*) of that particular solution.
 There are no designated APIs or technologies required in the solutions.

-> In order to motivate the players to approach the problem from different angles, I decided to keep the problem as generic and as open as possible, which is ***“FinTech”*** in general.

 ## Challenges and Prizes